Do you want a cookie?

 Growing pointed cabbage in winter

 Winter vegetable growing has other advantages besides the fact that you can still harvest fresh vegetables in November or December.
 In order to do something good for your soil and to comply with nature's wish that the soil never lies bare, you can sow green manure in late summer or early fall when the beds are harvested.
 This not only protects against erosion, but also maintains soil health.
-Of course, you can also simply grow an "edible green manure", e.g. winter purslane, to keep the soil covered.
+Of course, you can also simply grow an "edible green manure", e.g. Winter Purslane, to keep the soil covered.
 When we say "edible green manure", we are not thinking of mustard or winter rye, but also of tasty lettuce, carrots and cabbage.
 These are all vegetables that can survive a few degrees of frost unscathed.
 You can also make an important contribution to the environment, as there is less packaging waste from bought-in vegetables.
 In addition, you don't have to transport your own vegetables, which saves on particulate matter and CO2 emissions.
 With winter cultivation, it is possible to eat regionally, seasonally and sustainably for a large part of the cold season and thus increase the degree of self-sufficiency.
 If you are prepared to do without fresh cucumbers and tomatoes at this time of year, you can still be wonderfully self-sufficient with fresh and seasonal winter vegetables.
 So why should the precious bed space in your own garden lie unused in the winter months when you can grow something tasty there instead?

 Ornamental cabbage in the snow